vishalgarg-sec/Software-Supply-Chain-Security/README.md

 * [Trusted Attestation and Compliance for Open Source (TACOS) Framework](https://github.com/tacosframework) - TACOS is a framework for attesting to the secure software development practices of open source packages.
 * [Blueprint for building modern, secure software development pipelines](https://github.com/Venafi/blueprint-securesoftwarepipeline)
 * [The Update Framework](https://theupdateframework.io/) - A framework for securing software update systems
-* [OASIS Common Security Advisory Framework  (CSAF)](https://oasis-open.github.io/csaf-documentation/index.html) - Common Security Advisory Framework (CSAF) is a language to exchange Security Advisories and allows stakeholders to automate the creation and consumption of security vulnerability information and remediation.

 ## New Initiatives
 * [Supply Chain Integrity, Transparency, and Trust (SCITT)](https://scitt.io/), [[GitHub](https://github.com/ietf-scitt)], [[SCIM GitHub](https://github.com/microsoft/scim)] - The Supply Chain Integrity, Transparency and Trust (SCITT) initiative is a set of proposed IETF industry standards for managing the compliance of goods and services across end-to-end supply chains.